uw-echospace/group-website/content/authors/admin/_index.md

 user_groups: []
 ---

-We are an interdisciplinary research group focused on extracting biological insights from ocean acoustic data, which contain rich information from zooplankton to fish and whales.
+Our research focuses on active acoustic sensing by humans (machines) and animals.
-Our work combines physics-based models with data-driven methods to develop computational tools and open-source software to analyze [water column sonar data](https://storymaps.arcgis.com/stories/e245977def474bdba60952f30576908f).
+We integrate physics-based models with data-driven methods to extract information from large ocean acoustic datasets, and study echolocating bats and toothed whales as biological models for adaptive sonar sensing.
-We also study echolocating bats and toothed whales as biological models for adaptive sonar sensing.
+In parallel, we develop open-source software and host hands-on workshops to engage and empower the community in advancing acoustic sensing technology.

 ### Research areas:
 - Acoustical oceanography
 - Fisheries acoustics
 - Animal echolocation / bioacoustics
 - Machine learning in ocean acoustics
-- Data systems and workflows
+- Scientific computing and software